-For carrying Mails of the United States on the following post-roads will be received at the General Post-Office until Saturday the 13th day of September next, inclusive.
+For carrying Mails of the United States on the following post-roads will be received at the General Post-Office until Saturday the 13th day of September, inclusive.

-From Cincinnati by Clevitt's or North bend, mouth of Miami, Lawrenceburg, Laughery Creek, Vevay, Madison, Bethlehem, Province, Lexington, Charleston, and Jeffersonville to Louisville once a week, 122 miles.
+From Cincinnati by Clevi's or North bend, mouth of Miami, Lawrenceburg, Laughery Creek, Vevay, Madison, Bethlehem, Province, Lexington, Charleston, and Jeffersonville to Louisville once a week, 122 miles.

 Leave Louisville every Monday at 6 a. m. arrive at Charleston by 10 a. m. and arrive at Cincinnati the next Thursday by 10 a. m.
-Leave Cincinnati every Thursday at 4 p. m. and arrive at Vevay on Sunday at 1 p. m.
-Leave Charleston at 2 p. m. and arrive at Louisville by 6 p. m.
+Leave Cincinnati every Thursday at 4 p. m. and arrive at Clarksburg on Sunday by 1 p. m.
+Leave Clarksburg at 2 p. m. and arrive at Louisville by 6 p. m.